Yoast/wordpress-seo/readme.txt

 	* Fixes a bug where the configuration wizard button was visible for users who didn't have enough rights to access the configuration wizard.
 	* Fixes a bug where the column `ID` was ambiguous, causing an SQL error.
 	* Fixes a bug where the category URL in the sitemap was encoded twice.
+	* Fixes a bug where an old upgrade notice is not removed.

 * Enhancements
 	* Removes the noodp advanced robots meta value as it is no longer used.